This exclusive guide about the best places to stake Cardano(ADA) covers all details including fees, security, and ROI.

 |⚠️ Warning: Always make sure to buy your Ledger Nano devices from the official online store.
 In fact, third-party sellers have been known to tamper with Ledgers.|

 Atomic Wallet is a decentralized online cryptocurrency wallet available on desktop and mobile devices that supports more than 500 coins and tokens.
-The wallet is suited to crypto investors of all experience and provides a simple, safe, and convenient means to store digital assets.
+The wallet is suited to crypto investors of all experiences and provides a simple, safe, and convenient means to store digital assets.

-Besides staking from the wallet, users can also purchase new crypto because of Atomic wallet uses a built-in exchange feature.
+Besides staking from the wallet, users can also purchase new crypto because Atomic wallet uses a built-in exchange feature.
 This feature uses a third party(Changelly) so buying comes at a cost: 2% additional fees at a minimum of $10 each.

 All in all, Atomic wallet supports staking for 15 different coins and Cardano(ADA) is one of this list.
 The annual ROI for staking Cardano on Atomic is 5.1% which is the highest in the entire market.